OneCricketeer/apache-kafka-connect-docker/README.md

 docker compose up connect-jib-1
 ```

 Wait for log-line `Kafka Connect Started`, then post the FileSink Connector.
-When not provided a `file`, will output the stdout of the container (Terminal 1).
+When not provided a `file`, the connector tasks will write data to the stdout of the container (Terminal 1).

 > *Terminal 3*